86th (Honourable Artillery Company) Heavy Anti-Aircraft Regiment, Royal Artillery: Origin

 The Honourable Artillery Company (HAC) of London is the senior regiment of the British Army's Reserve Forces, with a history dating back to 1537.
-Between the two World Wars it provided a TA unit of the Royal Horse Artillery.
-With the expansion of the TA after the Munich Crisis in 1938 the HAC formed several new units, including 86th (HAC) Anti-Aircraft Regiment ('Heavy' was only added to titles on 1 June 1940 to distinguish Heavy Anti-Aircraft (HAA) units from the new Light AA (LAA) units being formed).
+Between the two World Wars, it provided a TA unit of the Royal Horse Artillery.
+With the expansion of the TA after the 1938 Munich Crisis, the HAC formed several new units, including 86th (HAC) Anti-Aircraft Regiment ('Heavy' was only added to titles on 1 June 1940 to distinguish Heavy Anti-Aircraft (HAA) units from the new Light AA (LAA) units being formed).
 It was formally raised on 1 April 1939 at the HAC's Headquarters at Armoury House, Finsbury.

 The new regiment comprised Regimental Headquarters (RHQ) with 273, 274 and 275 HAA Batteries, forming part of 26th (London) Anti-Aircraft Brigade in 1st Anti-Aircraft Division of Anti-Aircraft Command.

 Mobilisation

 Mobile 3.7-inch HAA guns in Hyde Park, 1939.

 In June 1939, as the international situation worsened, a partial mobilisation of the TA was begun in a process known as 'couverture', whereby each AA unit did a month's tour of duty in rotation to man selected AA gun and searchlight positions.
 On 19 August, 86th (HAC) Rgt took its turn, manning AA gun sites in the London Inner Artillery Zone (IAZ), with 273 Bty at the Burnt Farm and Asylum sites at Finsbury Park, 274 Bty at Hyde Park and Southwark Park, and 275 Bty at Bostall Heath, Brockley and Hayes, Kent.
 The regiment was thus fully deployed when AA Command was fully mobilised on 24 August, ahead of the declaration of war on 3 September.